LDU-IIPLab/LDU-IIPLab.github.io/content/authors/刘志放/_index.md

 ---
 # Display name
-title: 朱相颐
+title: Zhifang Liu

 # Full Name (for SEO)
-first_name: 相颐
+first_name: Zhifang
-last_name: 朱
+last_name: Liu

 # Is this the primary user of the site?
 superuser: false